 Week 1: England

 If you have never visited London before, then it is only understandable that you might want to spend a couple of days seeing everything that makes The Big Smoke so famous.
-Take the time to visit Buckingham Palace, Westminster Abbey, and the Houses of Parliament.
+Take the time to visit Buckingham Palace, Westminster Abbey, the Tower of London and the Houses of Parliament.

 If these are the only things you plan on doing, then we suggest planning to stay in Central or West London (neighbourhoods like Soho, Kensington, and Knightsbridge) in order to avoid wasting valuable time sitting on the tube or bus.

 Many first-time visitors to London grossly underestimate the city’s size and expect everything to be quite close to each other when, in reality, travel times in the city can take a very long time.